RoosterZ/UCI-EECS224-HPC/hw3/write-up.md

 ### Matrix Transpose

 Because we are dealing with a 2D matrix, it is more natural to let threads and thread blocks structured in a 2D manner.
 Each thread blocks is responsible for transposing a small matrix patch of the big matrix.
 Given that the whole big matrix is a square matrix, the patch is also square.

-As tested, having each thread transposing 2 element is the most efficient configuration.
+Instead of using $1$ thread to transpose $1$ elements, I decide to let $1$ thread deal with multiple elements.
+This approach is kind of similar to the cascading one in the reduction part.
+As tested, having each thread transposing $8$ element is the most efficient configuration.
 Also take into account that it is efficient to have about 256 total # of threads in a thread block, I set the matrix patch size to 32 * 32.
-Accordingly, the block size is 32 * 16 * 1.
+Accordingly, the block size is 32 * 4 * 1.
+To deal with the case when $N$ is not devisable by $32$, I $ceil$ the # of thread blocks needed.

 I firstly wrote a intuitive approach.
 Thread blocks directly save an element in the input memory to its corresponding position of the output memory.
 Only one of the read/write operation toward the global memory could be coalesced.